-SEATTLE and VANCOUVER, British Columbia, June 01, 2022 (GLOBE NEWSWIRE) --Achieve Life Sciences, Inc. (NASDAQ: ACHV), a late-stage clinical pharmaceutical company committed to the global development and commercialization of cytisinicline for smoking cessation and nicotine addiction, today announced that it has been awarded \$2.5 million in grant funding from the National Institute on Drug Abuse (NIDA) of the National Institutes of Health (NIH) to evaluate the use of cytisinicline as a treatment for cessation of nicotine ecigarette use.
+SEATTLE and VANCOUVER, British Columbia, June 29, 2022 (GLOBE NEWSWIRE) --Achieve Life Sciences, Inc. (Nasdaq: ACHV), a late-stage pharmaceutical company committed to the global development and commercialization of cytisinicline for smoking cessation and nicotine addiction, today announced it has initiated screening of subjects for the ORCA-V1 Phase 2 clinical trial.